-- The Monitoring and S151 Officers are consulted on all decision-making reports and they are able to provide their professional opinion on the matter being reported and actions / decisions to be taken. - The Council's Forward Plans set out clearly the forthcoming business that will be taken to the relevant committees and by key officers.
+- The Medium Term Financial Strategy details how we have planned all our resources, both financial and staffing to deliver against our priorities.
+Our performance framework has been developed to strengthen performance and the achievement of key objectives and outcomes.
+Performance is regularly and publicly reported through committee meetings. - The decision-making process is objective and there is rigorous analysis of options and associated risks.
+To support this, there is a corporate and operational risk register. - The Monitoring and S151 Officers are consulted on all decision-making reports and they are able to provide their professional opinion on the matter being reported and actions / decisions to be taken. - The Council's Forward Plans set out clearly the forthcoming business that will be taken to the relevant committees and by key officers.
 This includes dates of meetings.
 The Council conforms to all legislation and best practice in publishing plans in advance of meetings etc.